ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02A_Smalltalk.md

 In Smalltalk, the set of messages an object can respond to essentially defines its type at that moment--but this "type" is not a formal, static annotation;
 it's just the object's current behavior, which can even change as the program runs.
 Two objects are effectively the same type if they handle the same messages, regardless of their class lineage or internal representation.
-Smalltalk is strongly dynamically typed: every object's type is well-defined at runtime and objects do not change types arbitrarily, but the language does not check types until a message is actually sent.
+Smalltalk is strongly dynamically typed: every object's type is well-defined at runtime, and objects do not change types arbitrarily, but the language does not check types until a message is actually sent.
 Ultimately, whether Smalltalk can be said to have a "type system" in any meaningful sense depends on how one defines the term: it certainly lacks compile-time type checking, yet it still categorizes and dispatches on types at runtime.
 Meanwhile, languages like Java, Rust, and TypeScript use static type systems to rigidly define what can happen in a program, prioritizing reliability and clarity over the dynamic extensibility that made Smalltalk so uniquely powerful.

-Smalltalk is described as a reflective, object-oriented language known for its simplicity, dynamic nature, and highly interactive development environment, treating everything as an object and supporting live coding for great flexibility and interactivity.
+Smalltalk is described as a reflective, object-oriented language known for its simplicity, dynamic nature, and highly interactive development environment, treating everything as an object. and supporting live coding for great flexibility and interactivity.
 Smalltalk was designed to be a highly dynamic language, allowing developers to manipulate and experiment with code in real-time.